oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 }
 ```

-On my machine, the process hanged after **14_625_956** virtual threads but didn't crash, and as memory became available, it kept going slowly.
+On my machine, the process hung after **14_625_956** virtual threads but didn't crash, and as memory became available, it kept going slowly.

 #### Task throughput